 Pinggy CLI

 Create secure, shareable tunnels to your localhost and manage them from the command line.
-Pinggy CLI supports HTTP(S), TCP, UDP, TLS, and TLSTCP tunnels, and it can also be used for remote Remote Devices.
+Pinggy CLI supports HTTP(S), TCP, UDP, TLS, and TLSTCP tunnels, and it can also be used for Remote Devices.

 Pinggy CLI TUI